Joepruner/UnityJDBC_postgresql_docker_image/README.md

 $: docker image build -t postgresql_image .
 ### Step 5:
 $:docker run -it -p 5432:5432 --name postgresql_cont postgresql_image:latest

+##### You can also run the above with the flag -dit which runs it as a daemon so you don't need to open another terminal to interact with it.
 #### Wait for all inserts to complete
 ### Step 6:
 $:docker start postgresql_cont